Dings Crusaders RFC: History

 The Dings was a slum area of Bristol located between Barton Hill and Temple Meads.
 The Shaftesbury Crusade, a Christian mission in the area, encouraged sporting activity in the Dings.
 In 1897, H W Rudge founded Dings Crusaders as part of the Dings Boys Club.
 Dings is one of only two remaining members of the original Bristol Combination set up in 1901, the other being Bristol Saracens.

 In 1948, Jack Steadman instigated a move to Dings current home in Lockleaze.
 Since league structure was introduced, Dings gained three promotions between 1996 and 2003 to enter the National League for the first time.
 The club finished in the relegation places at the end of the 2003–04 season, their first in National Division Three South, but were spared demotion by the demise of Wakefield.
 Since then, the club has consolidated its position within the league.

 In 2014 it was announced that the club would be moving from the 1,500 capacity Lockleaze ground to Shaftesbury Park, which is based on Frenchay Park Road in Frenchay, South Gloucestershire.
-The new ground will be part of a £8 million pound sports facility with a main stand/club house, a gym and two court sports hall, eight changing rooms, two full size floodlight pitches including the main pitch which will have an 4G artificial surface, parking for up to 220 cars and multiple junior pitches.
+The new ground will be part of a £8 million sports facility with a main stand/club house, a gym and two court sports hall, eight changing rooms, two full size floodlight pitches including the main pitch which will have an 4G artificial surface, parking for up to 220 cars and multiple junior pitches.
 Capacity will include 250 seated and up to 2,000 standing, bring the total figure up to approximately 2,250.

 On 17 February 2018 after 10 years in the making, Dings finally played their first game at Shaftesbury Park in front of a crowd of around 1,000, defeating Weston-super-Mare 34–26 in a South West Premier league game.

+Dings Crusaders finished as National League 2 West champions at the end of the 2023–24 season, taking the title with a game to go.
+This win would also see Dings promoted to National League 1 - the highest level the club had reached in its league history.